imfeys/Steamcorder/README.md

 ✅ **Startup Option**: Can start with Windows.
 ✅ **Easy-to-Use GUI**: Built with **PyQt6** for a smooth user experience.

+TO DO LIST CURRENTLY:
+redesign GUI
+New logo
+exe file

 ---

 ## 📦 Installation